GUAY1414/WD-SW4/readme.md

 Guiding Question:
 - What is the project
+This project has 1 landing page and 2 feature pages to improve our creativeness.
 - Whats the purpose
+The purpose of this project is for us to improve in html and css.
 - What are key components
 - What technology used and how it is used
+It is used by creating a website.

 ### Key Components
 <!-- TODO: List of Key Components -->